MaxMdr2022/Pajaros_Caidos_BackEnd2.0/README.md

 - Request parameters:
   - 'email' (obligatory): User email (string).
   - 'password' (obligatory): User password (string).
-- Description: Returns an object with the Json Web Token and the information of the user who started the session.
+- Description: Returns an object with the information of the user who started the session and saves a JWT in cookies for validation in private routes.
 - Status code: 200 (OK)
 - Response body:

                 {
-                        "JWT": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJlbWFpbCI6ImRydW1fOTRAbG",
                         "user": {
                                 "id": "3103333a-fabf-40ef-b88f-699a59cc8510",
                                 "first_name": "Maxi",